This article on the portion of the week was originally published in 2018.

 "Make a commitment to the path of love."

 Our guiding Light in this spiritual assignment for the week is the portion Vayishlach from the Bible.
 Vayishlach means “to send away.”
 Here we read about the confrontation of the two brothers, Jacob and Esau.
 We learned in a previous portion that Jacob was of completely positive consciousness and Esau entirely negative.
 Esau had been on a quest to find his brother and kill him.
 Jacob knew the time had come to finally confront his brother.
 Jacob, being a spiritual being, understood all external battles originate internally, and that he needed to first examine himself.
 Jacob meditated and connected to the Creator through prayer, asking for the strength and wisdom to remove his own inner hatred and the power to activate his own Light within.
 The Bible tells us next, “a man wrestled with him till daybreak.”
-That night, a negative angel appeared which was the negative force behind Esau’s consciousness.
+That night, a negative energy appeared which was the force behind Esau’s consciousness.
 Jacob is humankind’s channel for our spiritual work: the removal of our own negativity and the opening of our own hearts to others.
 Jacob battled first, on the level of consciousness, the negativity that gives rise to hatred and the lack of Light in the world.
 Through Jacob’s pure consciousness of love, he was able to conquer the inner negativity.
 Because of this, when Esau found Jacob the next morning, instead of killing him as he intended to do, the Light emanating from Jacob removed the darkness from Esau.
 As the Bible states, “Esau ran to meet Jacob and embraced him….and kissed him, and they wept.”
 Like the vanishing of the darkness in a room, Jacob’s Light removed the negativity in Esau.
 A miracle that did not require anything more than an open heart that Jacob embodied.
 From this moment on, the darkness and negativity of Esau was gone.
 Jacob, through the power of love, “sent away” the darkness, just like the light of a candle.

 The confrontation of Jacob and Esau is not just a story in history, but a reminder of what we face today in our world.
 Hatred is a battle the whole world is fighting to this very day.
 It is not a matter of with whom, it is with what.
 Jacob demonstrates for us the importance of taking responsibility and embracing our spiritual work to identify our own negativity.
 Such negativity prevents our Light from shining and acts only to increase the darkness in the world.
 If we are going to succeed in the removal of darkness and hatred from this world, we can only do so by wrestling with the darkness and hatred within, and by opening our hearts to others who are different than we are.
 When we work at building the love and Light within, we emanate this energy, naturally, around the entire world.
 With the help of Jacob, who is the channel for balance and restriction, we can merit the ability to transform any negativity into positivity, turning every drop of darkness into Light and hatred into love.
 Only Light can remove darkness.
 Only love can stop hatred.